dfilatov/bem-react/README.md

 via bower: `bower install bem-react`

 ## Building component
-BemReact's component is the same as React's component except you should provide `renderToBemJson` method instead of `render`.
+BemReact's component is the same as React's one except you should return bemjson from `render` method.

 Example:
 ```js